20 Worst Towns for Retirees in Arizona

 Coolidge is known for its agricultural roots and the nearby Casa Grande Ruins National Monument, which is located within the city limits.
 It has a small-town feel with a population of over 18,000 people.

-Its rural charm is undeniable, but the limited recreational amenities and economic opportunities make it less attractive to retirees looking for more than just quiet.
+Its rural charm is undeniable, but the more limited recreational options may not appeal to those looking for a busier day-to-day lifestyle.

-[REASONS FOR LISTING]: Limited recreational activities and fewer economic opportunities, though healthcare access is available.
+[REASONS FOR LISTING]: Limited recreational activities and a modest local scene, though some local services are available.

 5. South Tucson, Arizona